nychealth/covid-vaccine-data/people/Readme.md

 |COUNT_1PLUS_CUMULATIVE |Number of people who received at least one dose of COVID-19 vaccine by borough |Cumulative |
 |PERC_FULLY |Estimated percentage of the population fully vaccinated by borough |Cumulative |
 |PERC_1PLUS |Estimated percentage of the population who received at least 1 dose by borough |Cumulative |

+### coverage-summary-children.csv

+This file has the same variable definitions as coverage-summary-allages.csv, but is restricted to vaccine eligible NYC children 5 to 17.

 ### coverage-summary-adults.csv